DomasM/Topas4Info/_pages/03_changelog.md

 1. (C)(FO) Can't save device configuration as zip file if resulting zip file is larger than 10MB

 ### Changed behaviors
-1. (C) Completed actions in separation images are no longer greyed out
+1. (C) Completed actions in separation images are no longer grayed out